regcam/choosytable/README.md

 # Choosy Table

 ## Purpose:
-Choosy Table is were People of Color can share and view their hiring and corporate experiences.
-Before we lend our talents to any company we should know how they treat us during and after the interview process.
-This app will empower POC to engage businesses whom value our collaboration and community.
+Choosy Table is were People of Color can share and analyze their corporate experiences before and after the interview phase with each other.
+This purpose is give PoC concrete statistical analysis of landing an offer and having a fruitful career at a given company.
+Before we lend our talents to any company we should know how they treat us.

 ## Tech Stack:
 Backend/Frontend - Python3